Braves vs. Mariners Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Ty France and others are available in the Atlanta Braves-Seattle Mariners matchup at Truist Park on Friday, starting at 7:20 PM ET.
+Ty France and Ronald Acuna Jr. are among the players with prop bets available when the Seattle Mariners and the Atlanta Braves play at Truist Park on Saturday (beginning at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!